tagion/tagion/docs/tech/todo/index.md

 - [ ] Fix memory leak
 - [ ] Move everything that is not related a part of the core functionality to a seperate module (forwarding rpc, caching)
 - [ ] Find out why request often end in htp 405,503,502,504

+### Deployment testing
+Goal: May
+- [ ] Backup the production dart to an external
+- [ ] Test if the production network can run on the current code for 4 weeks in mode0

 ### Distributed testing
 Description: We want the infrastruct to be able to test new version of the network in a distributed manner